d-eathrow/anonymousland/_items/Services.md

 - nginx logging is disabled.

-- Matrix IP addresses are logged for 1 hour then they are purged from the database.
+- Matrix IP addresses are logged for 30 seconds then they are purged from the database.

 - Matrix federation is enabled.